polar-app/polar-app/content/blog/Increase-Productivity-With-AI-Flashcards.md

 ---
-title: Incrase Productivity With AI Flashcards
+title: Increase Productivity With AI Flashcards
 date: 2020-12-30T08:00:00.000-08:00
 layout: post
 description: Using AI to automatically generate flashcards from text highlights is changing how we read and remember